 - Previous radiation treatment to head or neck

-The most common symptom of thyroid cancer is a lump or swelling in the throat, which is often painless.
+The most common thyroid cancer symptom is a lump or swelling in the throat, which is often painless.
 Any patient with a lump in the throat should be investigated for possible thyroid cancer, although only about 5% of lumps examined are found to be cancerous.

 Symptoms of thyroid cancer may include: